inoxlang/inox/docs/language-reference.md

 - all `.ix` files
 - all files in `/static/`

+# Transient Types

+A **transient** value is a value that cannot be persisted in the database (not serializable).
+Transient values are generally more memory-efficient and have better access performance.

+## Memory Allocation

+**(Work in progress)**

+Memory allocation logic will depend on the expected lifespan of the module performing the allocation.
+For example HTTP handler modules often finish in less than 1 second, so specific optimizations could be implemented.

-# Structs
+## Structs

-⚠️ This feature is not implemented yet and is subject to change.
+⚠️ This feature is not fully implemented yet and is subject to change.

-Structs are transient values that only exist in the stack on in a temporary memory region managed by a module.\
+Structs are transient values that only exist in the stack on in the module's heap.
-Unlike most core Inox types such as objects & lists, structs are not necessarily serializable but will be more memory efficient.\
-Accessing the field of a struct will be faster than accessing a property/element of other Inox types.
+Accessing the field of a struct is faster than accessing a property/element of other Inox types (e.g. objects).

-The main usage of structs will be storing and representing temporary state.

 ```
 struct Position2D {